 Posting the same photo every day and even multiple times a day could be considered suspicious at a minimum, and could lead you to being marked as spam.
-In addition, it’s a poor experience for your followers, and could increase the likelihood of them unfollowing you or reporting your Pins, which will hurt your distribution and could put your account at risk.
+In addition, it’s a poor experience for your followers and could increase the likelihood of them unfollowing you or reporting your Pins, which will hurt your distribution and could put your account at risk.

 That said, we want to make sure we’re helping you follow best practices based on Pinterest’s most up-to-date guidance.
-As Pinterest makes changes in the future, we’ll make adjustments to SmartGuide to help you stay aligned with their policies and best practices.
+As Pinterest makes changes in the future, we’ll make adjustments to SmartGuide to help you stay aligned with its policies and best practices.

 I think I might be Pinning too much right now.
 What is an acceptable amount of Pinning?

 As always, there isn’t an exact “best” number.